 OpenGL Graphics Framework

-As part of the Advanced Computer Graphics class at the DigiPen Institute of Technology, we are tasked with creating a graphics framework utilizing the OpenGL API.
+As part of the Advanced Computer Graphics class at the DigiPen Institute of Technology, we were tasked with creating a graphics framework utilizing the OpenGL API.

-Additionally, ImGui is included to provide a user interface with which to change certain parameters of the graphics framework in real-time.
+Additionally, ImGui was included to provide a user interface with which to change certain parameters of the graphics framework in real-time.

 The Stanford Bunny surrounded by orbiting light spheres.
 The orbs light the scene as a point light, a spot light, or a directional light.
 The bunny is rendered using the Phong shading model.